mainnet-cash/project/README.md

 mostly everything we need for this library, and SLP tokens support is coming soon (even double-spend proofs are coming, which will be amazing for zero-conf).

+Another candidate could be Electrum servers (these power Electron Cash), but unfortunaltely they require at least 2 components - electrum server and a node (like BCHD), which every developer would have to install to use it, so I'm leaning more towards using BCHD, since it's already sufficient (web+node) and self-contained single binary.

 By RegTestWallet I mean a non-HD wallet.
 Simple private key or seed phrase + derivation path wallet.
 The opposite would be RegTestHdWallet.